OpenBCI/Documentation/docs/02Cyton/09-Using_SD_Card_with_OpenBCI.md

 	94,028A40,028A11,028A76,028A03,0288E4,028ABD,028953,028A38

-The saved file aslo contains meta-data at the beginning and end.
+The saved file also contains meta-data at the beginning and end.
 Lines of text start with a **%** symbol, so that conversion software will know they are just text.
 The first line time-stamps with the time in milliseconds ***since the board was turned on***.
-If for any reason the streaming data is stopped during a recording session, The stop time will be insterted, and if re-started, there will be another start time stamp.
+If for any reason the streaming data is stopped during a recording session, The stop time will be inserted, and if re-started, there will be another start time stamp.
 At the end of the file there is a record of the total write time in milliseconds, and information about the block write performance: min block write and max block write in microseconds, as well as record of any blocks that took more than two milliseconds to write.
 Examples of the meta-data at right.

 	%START AT
 	00001C70